-\fbox{ \parbox{\textwidth}{ \textbf{Summary of RQ1.1 Results:} Our selected code metrics show high performance in identifying the buggyness of methods in both datasets, and on both the aggregated datasets and the individual projects.
-Line of Code, Maintainable Index, Fan-out, and Effort metrics have the best performance while Proxy Indentation and Nested Block Depth have the worst performance. } }\\\\
+\fbox{ \parbox{\columnwidth}{ \textbf{Summary of RQ1.1 Results:} Our selected code metrics show high performance in identifying the buggyness of methods in both datasets (with both aggregated and individual project analysis).
+Line of Code, Maintainable Index, Fan-out, readability, and Effort metrics have the best performance while Proxy Indentation and Nested Block Depth exhibit very poor performance. } }\\\\